Tiny Changes Let False Claims About COVID-19, Voting Evade Facebook Fact Checks

 Facebook has policies against posting misinformation and has cracked down this year on hoaxes and false claims about COVID-19 and voting, amid growing concerns over the real-world harm that can stem from these messages' spread on social media.

-The company relies on independent fact checkers, including PolitiFact, Reuters, and the AP, to rate the accuracy of claims.
-If fact checkers find misinformation, Facebook puts a warning label on the post, alerts users before they share it and notifies people who have already shared it.
+The company relies on independent fact-checkers, including PolitiFact, Reuters and the AP, to rate the accuracy of claims.
+If fact-checkers find misinformation, Facebook puts a warning label on the post, alerts users before they share it and notifies people who have already shared it.

 It also reduces the post's distribution by, for example, not showing it near the top of a user's News Feed.
 The company says it uses artificial intelligence to detect copies of misinformation it has identified and apply labels to them, too.
-Between March and September of this year, it said, it has applied warning labels to more than 150 million pieces of content that were debunked by fact checkers.
+Between March and September of this year, it said, it has applied warning labels to more than 150 million pieces of content that were debunked by fact-checkers.

 "We remain the only company to partner with more than 70 fact-checking organizations, using AI to scale their fact-checks to millions of duplicate posts, and we are working to improve our ability to action on similar posts," Facebook said.